ONLINE COURSE REVISION !

 Keep a good lookout

-A good lookout, through sight and sound, must be kept at all times.
+A good lookout must be kept at all times, sight and hearing and all available means appropriate to the prevailing circumstances and conditions.
 Be aware of other boats, especially in bad weather, restricted visibility and in darkness.

 Assess risk of collision and take action